-Paramedic intercept refers to advanced life support (ALS) procedures performed by an EMS agency other than the EMS agency that provides transport.
-Under these circumstances, the EMS agency that provides basic life support and transportation may bill for the BLS services and loaded mileage.
+Paramedic intercept refers to ALS procedures performed by an EMS agency other than the EMS agency that provides transport.
+Under these circumstances, the EMS agency that provides basic life support and transportation may bill the BLS services and loaded mileage.
 Loaded mileage refers to mileage accumulated while transporting a Medicaid member.
 The EMS agency that assists and provides paramedic intercept ALS may bill for the ALS services at the established ALS add-on rate but not for mileage.
-As an example, Agency X provides basic life support services to a critical patient.
-Agency X's crew requests an advanced life support unit to meet them on the way to the hospital.
-Agency Y's ALS unit responds to Agency X's request.
-Agency Y's paramedic boards Agency X's ambulance and provides ALS service while the patient is being transported to the hospital.
-Agency X will be reimbursed the current BLS rate and mileage, while Agency Y will be reimbursed at the current paramedic intercept rate (ALS add-on).
-Agency Y cannot bill for mileage since its unit did not transport the patient.
+As an example, Agency X provided basic life support services to a critical member.
+Agency X's crew requests an ALS unit to meet them on the way to the hospital.
+Agency Y's ALS unit responds to the request.
+Agency Y's paramedic boards Agency X's ambulance and provides ALS service while the member is being transported to the hospital.
+Agency X will be reimbursed the current BLS rate and mileage.
+Agency Y will be reimbursed at the current paramedic intercept rate (ALS add-on) but cannot bill for mileage since its unit did not transport the member.

-BMS Provider Manual Chapter 524 Transportation Page 7 Revised 9/18/2015
+BMS Provider Manual Chapter 524 Transportation Page 7 Effective 5/31/2019

-The exception would be if the patient were removed from the BLS unit and transported in the ALS unit.
+The exception would be if the member were removed from the BLS unit and transported in the ALS unit.
 Then the EMS agency providing transport may bill for the ALS services and mileage, while the BLS agency would not have provided any billable services.

-524.2.4 Interfacility Transports via Ambulance
+524.2.4 Interfacility Transports by Ambulance

 Ambulance transportation from one hospital to a more distant hospital must be for specialized care that is not available at the sending facility.
-In addition, the patient's current medical condition must meet the medical necessity criteria established in this chapter.
+In addition, the member's current medical condition must meet the medical necessity criteria established in this chapter.
+Policy exceptions may be granted by the BMS on a case-by-case basis.

-Reimbursement for same day, round trip transportation by ambulance for services not available at sending facility is the responsibility of the sending facility, not the Medicaid member or Program.
+Reimbursement for same day, round trip transportation by ambulance for services not available at the sending facility is the responsibility of the sending facility, not the Medicaid member or program.
 The hospital or Medicaid member requesting ambulance transport is responsible for reimbursing the ambulance agency if the reason for transport does not meet the criteria listed above.